pds-data-dictionaries/ldd-mgn/docs/source/user/user-guide.md

 PDS4 Magellan Mission Dictionary User's Guide
 2023-10-06 Jennifer Ward
-2024-12-01 Ethan I. Schaefer
-2024-12-01 Ethan I. Schaefer
+2024-12-03 Ethan I. Schaefer

 # Introduction
 1. Purpose of this User's Guide
     - This User's Guide provides an overview of the Magellan Mission Data Dictionary.
 It details how to include the dictionary in a PDS4 label, describes the organization of classes and attributes, provides definitions of the classes and attributes, and lists examples of labels that use it.
 2. Audience
     - This User's Guide should be useful to data providers intending to archive Magellan data with PDS as well as PDS Nodes who are working with these data providers.

 # Overview of the Magellan Mission Data Dictionary
 The Magellan Mission Data Dictionary contains classes and attributes specific to the Magellan mission and its instruments.
 Steward: Jennifer Ward, PDS Geosciences Node, geosci@wunder.wustl.edu

 # How to Include the Magellan Mission Data Dictionary in a PDS4 Label
 The dictionary consists of a set of files with names in the form PDS4_MGN_xxxx_yyyy.ext, where
 - xxxx = the PDS4 Information Model version, e.g. 1M00
-- yyyy = the MGN Mission Dictionary version, e.g. 1100
+- yyyy = the Magellan Mission Dictionary version, e.g. 1100

 and the file extensions are